somombo/murder-mystery/README.md

 6. The murderer was not the youngest member.

 Solve this Murder, and provide a clear argument that proves your allegations

+## Solution
+Here is a solition to the problem wrirten in lean4 (See [solution theorem](https://github.com/somombo/murder-mystery/blob/83a28b620647e3dc4a04b3de47818ac9753e372d/MysteryMurder.lean#L194))